Fraunhofer-FIT-DIEN/iec104-python/README.md

 python3 -m pip install c104@git+https://github.com/fraunhofer-fit-dien/iec104-python.git
 ```

+You need the build requirements, listed under "How to build".

 ## Documentation

 Read more about the **Classes** and their **Properties** in our [read the docs documentation](https://iec104-python.readthedocs.io/python/index.html).